 Overview

-When buyers run your AI Short, we need to send their inputs to your automation and receive the results back.
-This step establishes the technical connection between SellerShorts and your AI automation platform.
+When buyers run your AI Tool, we need to send their inputs to your automation and receive the results back.
+This step establishes the technical connection between SellerShorts and your automation platform.

 Webhook payload with job_token (Amazon Ads)

-If your AI Short requires Amazon Ads (configured in the Inputs step), your webhook payload includes an additional job_token field:
+If your AI Tool requires Amazon Ads (configured in the Inputs step), your webhook payload includes an additional job_token field:

 The job_token is a secure token that allows your automation to make API calls to Amazon Ads on the buyer's behalf.
 Use it in the Authorization: Bearer {job_token} header when calling SellerShorts' capabilities API.
 The token stays valid for the entire workflow execution.